SofianeDjellouli/Reputation-Checker/README.md

 2. If he clicks on Load account it will load the webpage.
 3. The webpage appears in a div under the input box when the data is fetched.
 4. Works for any webpage (no CORS issues).
-5. He can POST data to ann imaginary API when clicking on "I confirm this is my account".
+5. He can POST data to an imaginary API when clicking on "I confirm this is my account".